What Are The Best Tom Brady Rookie Cards?

 2000 Playoff Contenders Tom Brady #144

-Although the base card isn’t numbered, it’s popular because of the autograph, but that’s not the only appeal – The Contenders brand is hugely popular in the hobby, with the distinct rookie ticket design.
+However, that’s not the only appeal; The Contenders brand is very popular in the hobby, with the distinct rookie ticket design.

 2000 SP Authentic Tom Brady #118

-Another of the most valuable Tom Brady rookie cards is the 2000 SP Authentic card, numbered to 1,250.
+Another of the best Tom Brady rookie cards is this 2000 SP Authentic card, numbered to 1,250.

-Although this one doesn’t have an autograph, and while it is rare, there are rarer Brady rookie cards, it is, however, one of the most iconic and sought-after football cards out there – It’s hugely valuable and popular.
+This one doesn’t have an autograph, and while it is rare, there are rarer Brady rookie cards; It is, however, one of the most iconic and sought-after football cards out there – It’s hugely valuable and popular.

 Back when this was released, SP Authentic was well-placed in the hobby as a premium brand, and collectors went mad for it, so the brand appeal, even now, is what gives this card a higher value than most Tom Brady rookie cards.